HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 ``updated`` staging area to facilitate the metadata updates for all scenarios.
 The ``updated`` staging area will contain the latest set of metadata for a project.
 The ids of entities being updated should be maintained.
-The TDR importer will delete the dataset first then imports the ``updated`` staging area to recreate the dataset for that project.
+The TDR importer will delete the dataset first then import the ``updated`` staging area to recreate the dataset for that project.
-The absence of a data file referenced by a descriptor only constitutes an error if the datafile is not already present in TDR or has a different checksum.
+The absence of a data file referenced by a descriptor only constitutes an error if the data file is not already present in TDR or has a different checksum.

-This mechanism may take long and may be expensive for an extremely large datasets (e.g. Tabula Muris) in which case we could utilise the ``delta`` staging areas.
+This mechanism may take longer and maybe expensive for extremely large datasets (e.g. Tabula Muris) in which case we could utilise the ``delta`` staging areas.

 Updating via "delta" staging areas